Ava-Fox/caleb-best-of/README.md

     - [x] Created an automatic virtual env while downloading cs50 library and now can't access or open it because I don't know the name
         - Just created new one called calebEnv
             - still not entering into db though
+    - [ ] Does being in a virtual environment and shifting files around screw with the npx serve dev ?
+Now it says safari can't connect with the server??

 ###### Ideas:
     - [x] Bouncing head lol